Configuring Wi-Fi on Raspberry Pi OS

 2.1 Configuring Wi-Fi on Raspberry Pi OS (Desktop)

-For Desktop editions, enable Wi-Fi via the desktop interface and connect using either the GUI or NetworkManager.
+For Desktop editions, Set WLAN country code via the desktop menu and connect using either the GUI or NetworkManager.

 Steps: